Kong/docs.konghq.com/app/konnect/analytics/use-cases/latency.md

 Custom reporting in {{site.konnect_saas}} gives you the power to monitor your API data in detail and export that data to CSV.
 Let's go through some example situations where you could leverage custom reports.

 In this scenario, Ryan is a platform owner who supervises the implementation and maintenance of the API Gateway infrastructure that governs all APIs at ACME.
 A few minutes ago, he received an email that stated that the response latency seemed to be very high and and causing a bad customer experience.
-To better understand the source of the delays, Ryan decides to create two reports to compare the **average upstream** and **latency** for all traffic to the production servers in the last hour.
+To better understand the source of the delays, Ryan decides to create two reports to compare the **average upstream** and **Kong latency** for all traffic to the production servers in the last hour.

 ## Build reports